pulumi/docs/content/blog/pulumi-up-2024/index.md

 Pulumi Insights already delivers visibility, intelligence, and controls over your infrastructure resources.
 We began with Insights a year and a half ago as a collection of IaC features.
 We added resource search with structured and natural language search syntax, to help you find your IaC infrastructure no matter where it is running.
 We added the ability to export your infrastructure data and slice and dice it from data tools like Snowflake.
 We also added new dashboards to help visualize your infrastructure at scale.

-The big news with Pulumi Insights 2.0, announced today, is that *we’re bringing these capabilities to **all of your cloud infrastructure***, no matter where it is, and no matter how it was created.
+The big news with Pulumi Insights 2.0 is that *we’re bringing these capabilities to **all of your cloud infrastructure***, no matter where it is, and no matter how it was created.
 You point Pulumi at your cloud accounts for any of nearly 200 supported clouds, and you get an instant asset inventory of everything you have.
 This is true even for resources created by Terraform, CloudFormation, Azure Resource Manager, cloud CLIs and SDKs, or even by clicking in your cloud console.
 An improved resource view gives you pivot-table-like capabilities so you can understand everything you have, and new graph visualizations with inferred dependencies help you to make sense of how things relate.
 Search and Pulumi Copilot work over discovered cloud resources, letting you explore and ask questions interactively.
 Pulumi Insights leverages Pulumi CrossGuard, our policy as code technology, and can tap into any existing IaC policies to find issues pertaining to security, compliance, cost, and best practices.
 Pulumi’s compliance-ready policy packs just work.
 Insights can also leverage CrossGuard’s ability to automate remediations so that Insights not only tells you about your issues, but helps you fix them with the click of a button.
 Finally, Insights is better together with Pulumi IaC, and enables you to migrate any resources in the cloud to Pulumi IaC – improving the robustness and built-in security of your operations – with a fully interactive import experience.

-Today marks the start of an ambitious long-term vision for Pulumi Insights.
+This marks the start of an ambitious long-term vision for Pulumi Insights.
 Some of what was announced is actively shipping while other pieces will ship in the coming weeks.
 [Learn more in the launch blog](/blog/pulumi-insights-2) and, if you'd like to gain early access, [sign up for the waitlist](/product/waitlist).

 ## Thank You

-Today, I am incredibly thankful to our community, 3,000 customers, and the partners and speakers who made PulumiUP 2024 a reality.
+I am incredibly thankful to our community, 3,000 customers, and the partners and speakers who made PulumiUP 2024 a reality.
 Your feedback and continued belief in Pulumi has fueled the innovations we’re shipping today and into the future.

 All of the talks are [streaming live here](/pulumi-up) and will be up on YouTube afterwards.

-We can’t wait to hear what you think about the new vision for Pulumi’s platform as well as the new IaC, ESC, and Insights capabilities announced today.
+We can’t wait to hear what you think about the new vision for Pulumi’s platform as well as the new IaC, ESC, and Insights capabilities announced at PulumiUP 2024.
 As always, you can [try Pulumi for free here](/start).

 Happy cloud spelunking.